Black-Eagle-Software/BES_Survivalism/README.md

 A WPF/Lua story framework in .Net 4.6

 This framework is broken up into three sections:
-* **WPF renderer** - renders all output text into a FlowDocument, with Decisions rendering as buttons in a StackPanel
+* **WPF renderer** - Renders all output text into a FlowDocument, with Decisions rendering as buttons in a StackPanel.
+Additional UI elements will be added as needed in the future (item inventory, player status, etc.)
-* **C# logic** - controls (will control?) all game-specific logic, such as saving, loading, and decision history
+* **C# logic** - Controls (will control?) all game-specific logic, such as saving, loading, and decision history.
+Talks to renderer and scripts/scripting engine via [MVVM Light](http://www.mvvmlight.net) messages.
-* **Lua scripting** - the meat of the game play will be controlled via Lua scripts interacting with the C# logic
+* **Lua scripting** - The meat of the game play will be controlled via Lua scripts interacting with the C# logic.
+Handled via [NLua](http://nlua.org)

 The main entry point of the app is the `ApplicationManager` class, which sets up the required directories and files, starts the `LuaScriptingEngine`, reads in any `Scenario` files that might be on disk, starts the `GameManager`, then starts the `MainWindowVM` and shows `MainWindow`.